dream-num/univer/packages/sheets-formula/README.md

     - After selecting `SUMIF` or entering `=sumif(`, trigger the formula details popup and carefully check the contents.
     - Select the data range, trigger the calculation, and check if the formula calculation result is correct.

-#### Considerations for Formula Implementation
+### Considerations for Formula Implementation

+- For most formula rules, please refer to the latest version of Excel.
+If there are any unreasonable rules, please refer to Google Sheets.
--   Any formula's input and output can be `A1`, `A1:B10`, etc. When researching Excel, consider all cases, such as `=SIN(A1:B10)`, which expands to the calculated range.
+- The input and output parameters of any formula can be `A1`, `A1:B10`, and the cell content may also be numbers, strings, Boolean values, empty cells, error values, arrays, etc., although the formula tutorial explains In order to identify fixed data types, the program implementation needs to be compatible.
+When researching Excel, consider all cases, such as `=SIN(A1:B10)`, which expands to the calculated range.
     - For example, the `XLOOKUP` function requires at least one of the rows or columns of its two inputs to be of equal size for matrix calculation.
     - For example, the `SUMIF` function, although commonly used for summation, can expand based on the second parameter.
         ![sumif array](./assets/sumif-array.png)
         ![sumif array result](./assets/sumif-array-result.png)
     - Excel formula calculation is becoming more like numpy, for example:
         ![numpy](./assets/numpy.png)
 - For numerical calculations in formulas, use built-in methods and try to avoid obtaining values for manual calculation.
 Because formula parameters can be values, arrays, or references.
 You can refer to existing `sum` and `minus` functions.
 - Precision issues: The formula introduces `big.js`, and using built-in methods will call this library.
 However, it is nearly 100 times slower than native calculations.
 Therefore, for methods like `sin`, it is advisable to use native implementations.
 - For custom calculations, use the `product` function, suitable for calculating two input parameters.
 Call `map` to iterate over the values for changes to a parameter's own values.
+- Formula algorithm supports two configurations `needsExpandParams` and `needsReferenceObject`
+     - `needsExpandParams`: Whether the function needs to expand parameters, mainly handles situations where the `LOOKUP` function needs to handle vectors of different sizes
+     - `needsReferenceObject`: Whether the function needs to pass in a reference object.
+After setting, `BaseReferenceObject` will not be converted into `ArrayValueObject` but will be passed directly into the formula algorithm, such as the `OFFSET` function
+- Formula calculation errors will return fixed types of errors, such as `#NAME?`, `#VALUE!`, which need to be aligned with Excel, because there are functions `ISERR`, `ISNA`, etc. that determine the error type.
+If the type is not specified correctly, the result will be It may be different.
+- In the formula algorithm, even if it is a required parameter, it is necessary to intercept the case of `null` and return the error `#N/A`, because the user may not enter any parameters.
+This behavior will be intercepted in Excel and `#N/A` will be returned in Google Sheets.
+We refer to Google Sheets.

-#### Formula Basic Tools
+### Formula Basic Tools

 1. `ValueObjectFactory` is used to automatically recognize parameter formats and create a parameter instance.
 Use `RangeReferenceObject` to create parameter instances for range-type data.
 2. The array `toArrayValueObject` can be operated directly with values to get a new array.